 York Springs is a tiny borough located in the state of Pennsylvania.
 With a population of 838 people and two constituent neighborhoods, York Springs is the 832nd largest community in Pennsylvania.
 York Springs has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-The per capita income in York Springs in 2010 was $16,615, which is low income relative to Pennsylvania and the nation.
-This equates to an annual income of $66,460 for a family of four.
+The per capita income in York Springs in 2010 was $17,684, which is low income relative to Pennsylvania and the nation.
+This equates to an annual income of $70,736 for a family of four.
 However, York Springs contains both very wealthy and poor people as well.
-York Springs also has one of the higher rates of people living in poverty in the nation, with 33.12% of its population below the federal poverty line.
+York Springs also has one of the higher rates of people living in poverty in the nation, with 34.74% of its population below the federal poverty line.

-York Springs is a very ethnically-diverse borough.
+York Springs is an extremely ethnically-diverse borough.
 The people who call York Springs home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in York Springs, accounting for 49.13% of the borough’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of York Springs residents report their race to be White.
-York Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 49.30% of the borough’s residents.
 Important ancestries of people in York Springs include Irish, Italian, Dutch, and English.

-York Springs also has a high percentage of its population that was born in another country: 34.47%.
+York Springs also has a high percentage of its population that was born in another country: 27.46%.

 The most common language spoken in York Springs is English.
 Other important languages spoken here include Spanish and African languages.